 There's no need to replace your existing hardware - the Boomstrut mounts independently inside the existing kicking strap tackle.

-I have been using Barton fittings for more than 20 years.
-In particular, in 1988 when I commissioned my J24, I fitted a large number of the Barton deck fittings.
-The Jib and Genoa tracks complete with Genoa cars with a plunger stop, for example, are still going strong, showing no sign of wear or tear.
-Winning the European Championships in 1995 and the UK Nationals seven times since then.
+When I commissioned my J24, I fitted a large number of the Barton deck fittings.
+The Jib and Genoa tracks, complete with Genoa cars with a plunger stop, for example, are still going strong, showing no sign of wear or tear.

 By popular demand Barton Marine introduces a range of stainless steel rubbing strakes, to help prevent rope wear to deck edges and coamings.
 Available in three lengths these attractive strakes are easy to fit and will last a lifetime.